-In addition, pupils in the Sixth Form benefit from a Life Skills programme called The Edge, to equip them for life beyond school, as well as providing an opportunity to gain a nationally recognised Level 3 qualification in Leadership and Management.
+The School offers a BTEC Level 3 National Extended Diploma in Sport and Exercise Science, which is equivalent to 3 A Levels.
+In addition, pupils in the Sixth Form benefit from a Life Skills programme called The Edge, to equip them for life beyond school, as well as providing an opportunity to gain a qualification as a Mental Health First Aider.